Distance:

 Wadi Helo (Arabic: وادي حلو, literally ‘Sweet wadi’) is a seasonal watercourse located in the Hajar Mountains of Sharjah, in the United Arab Emirates.
 There are remains of a massive 19th century village, as well as houses and features dating from the Neolithic to the Islamic Period.
 The site is important for both the extensive water course, and for the rich copper deposits that were mined for over 8000 years.
 Numerous petroglyphs are found along the edge of the wadi.

-Natural Version with Paint, Petroglyph C7 Khatm Al Melaha, Kalba, Sharjah.
-One poorly defined animal.
+Natural Version, Petroglyph V13 Khatm Al Melaha, Kalba, Sharjah.
+Unknown animal, symbol, or motif.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an ...
 Read More

-Petroglyph KM21-29 Khatm Al Melaha, Sharjah.
-Ibex.
+Petroglyph KM21-7 Khatm Al Melaha, Sharjah.
+Ibex, Two wild asses, and other motifs.
 Carvings still under investigation.Probably Neolithic or earlier.
 These are common motifs in southern Arabia, Oman, and the UAE.
-Many similar motifs are found in “Fossati 2019 Messages from ...
+Many similar motifs are ...
 Read More